dhammacakka/americanmonk/content/posts/how-to-invite-and-support-a-monk-vinaya-rules.md

     - vinaya
 featured_image: /images/vinaya_invitation_watercolor.webp
 ---
+## Key Points
+- A monk may only ask for his needs if he receives **pavāraṇā** (invitation).
+- Clear invitations—especially phrases like **“any time”** or **“ever”**—create ongoing permission.
+- Invitations are **not binding**; they simply allow the monk to ask.
+- Renewing the invitation often helps the monk feel comfortable and avoids misunderstandings.

 ## Introduction
 In the Theravāda Vinaya tradition for monks who do not use money, many lay supporters are not familiar with how invitations work[^1].
 Several Vinaya rules prevent a monk from asking for his needs unless he is given **pavāraṇā** (invitation).